Project Management: Skills and Techniques

 - Agree and delegate project actions.

-- Manage and motivate - inform, encourage, enable the project team.
+- Manage and motivate - inform, encourage, and enable the project team.

-- Check, measure, monitor, review project progress - adjust project plans, and inform the project team and others.
+- Check, measure, monitor, and review project progress - adjust project plans and inform the project team and others.

 - Complete project - review and report on project performance; give praise and thanks to the project team.